kzryzstof/NoSuchCompany.Diagnostics/README.md

 ```
 public void DoSomething(DateTime timestampUtc)
 {
-    Argument.ThrowIfIsNotUtc(timestampUtc, nameof(timestampUtc));   // Stop if timestampUtc is not a DateTime expressed in the UTC time zone.
+    Argument.ThrowIfIsNotLocal(timestampUtc, nameof(timestampUtc));   // Stop if timestampUtc is not a DateTime expressed in the UTC time zone.
 }
 ```